objectionary/eo-phi-normalizer/site/docs/src/commands/normalizer-transform.md

   Transform a PHI program.

 Available options:
   -r,--rules FILE          FILE with user-defined rules.
+Must be specified.
   -c,--chain               Output transformation steps.
   -j,--json                Output JSON.
   -o,--output-file FILE    Output to FILE.
-Output to stdout otherwise.
+When this option is not specified,
+                           output to stdout.
   -s,--single              Output a single expression.
   FILE                     FILE to read input from.
-When not specified, read
+When no FILE is specified,
-                           from stdin.
+                           read from stdin.
   -h,--help                Show this help text
 ```